phax/peppol-commons/README.md

 ## peppol-directory-businesscard

+This was introduced in v9.1.0

 This project holds the different versions of the Peppol Directory Business Card data model, as well as one generic model.

+## peppol-mlr

+This was introduced in v9.1.2

+This project holds utility classes to read and write a Peppol Message Level Response (MLR) as defined in https://docs.peppol.eu/poacc/upgrade-3/profiles/36-mlr/

+* Class `PeppolMLRBuilder` can be used to build a Peppol MLR document - with or without line details.
+For each `LineResponse` the specialized builder class `PeppolMLRLineResponseBuilder` is available.
+* Class `PeppolMLRMarshaller` can be used to serialize MLR messages from and to XML.
+It is based on the [ph-ubl](https://github.com/phax/ph-ubl) marshaller.

+See https://github.com/phax/peppol-commons/blob/master/peppol-mlr/src/test/java/com/helger/peppol/mlr/PeppolMLRBuilderTest.java for an example how to use the classes.

 ### Configuration